Glossary

 | Emergence | The substrate's countervailing tendency: the spontaneous crystallization of patterns from high-density chaotic interactions.
 The source of all Forms. |

-| Hub | The structural form of every agent: one downward axis (its own internal protocol, decipherable) and many upward axes (the parent interactions it participates in, indecipherable from inside). |
+| Hub | The structural form of every agent: one downward axis (its own internal Propagation, decipherable) and many upward axes (the parent interactions it participates in, indecipherable from inside). |

 | Asymmetric Epistemic Principle | An agent can decipher its sub-interactions but never fully decipher the parent interactions in which it participates.
 Downward science is possible; upward decipherment is not. |